|

 1893 |

 June: Karl and Emma travel in Schwarzwald [Black Forest].
 They take the opportunity to visit publisher Fehsenfeld and his wife; together they go to Switzerland into Bönigen am Brienzer See.
 On the 17th September May writes to his publisher Fehsenfeld: Your anger is justified, however I am not that much at fault, as you think.
 The main reason that I cannot finish anything is my present as to the previous very much increased nervousness, to which my wife does not pay the slightest consideration, and then a more familiar, about which I cannot write.
 My wife became since the unfortunate trip completely different. … I am as the result of domestic quarrel now always so knocked down, that I often look at the wall over my writing desk, where a loaded revolver hangs.
 One needs after all peace, one way or the other!
+On the 26th November May writes to

-26th November May writes to Fehsenfeld that because of his eye afliction
+Fehsenfeld that because of his eye afliction he was »shortly

-he was »shortly twice in Leipzig». |
+twice in Leipzig». |

 Oberlößnitz, Nizzastraße 1 d Villa Agnes |